3D Scafo stampato: Una guida completa alla progettazione, Processo, e applicazioni industriali

 1. Design the Hull in CAD Software

-• Hydrodynamics: Shape the hull to reduce water resistance (PER ESEMPIO., a V-shaped hull for speedboats).
+• Hydrodynamics: Shape the hull to reduce water resistance (per esempio., a V-shaped hull for speedboats).

-• Size optimization: For large hulls, split the model into smaller sections (PER ESEMPIO., a 5m kayak hull split into 2m sections) to fit the printer’s build volume.
+• Size optimization: For large hulls, split the model into smaller sections (per esempio., a 5m kayak hull split into 2m sections) to fit the printer’s build volume.

 1. Slice the Model for Hull Printing

-• Altezza strato: 0.2-0.3mm (thicker layers speed up printing for large hulls; 0.15mm for small, detailed hulls like toy boats).
+• Altezza dello strato: 0.2-0.3mm (thicker layers speed up printing for large hulls; 0.15mm for small, detailed hulls like toy boats).

 • Infill density: 50-70% (higher infill = stronger hull; 70% for load-bearing hulls like small fishing boats).